Home Experience KU KU Online MBA Blog Jobs requiring an MBA: A comprehensive guide

 • Consulting

-The combination of hard skills (accounting, marketing, and finance) and soft skills (leadership and creativity) needed to manage and run a business help MBA graduates rise above others as the most desirable hiring candidates.
+The combination of hard skills (accounting, marketing, and finance) and soft skills (leadership and creativity) needed to manage and run a business helps MBA graduates rise above others as the most desirable hiring candidates.

 Long-standing MBA careers that attract a high number of graduates include:

-Investment Banking and Finance
+Investment banking and finance

 Consulting